artificial-scientist-lab/FutureOfAIviaAI/README.md

 # Predicting the Future of AI with AI

+This page collects results for an AI benchmark for link prediction in exponentially growing knowledge networks.
+It is a follow-up of the [IEEE BigData Science4Cast competition 2021](https://github.com/iarai/science4cast).

 ## Files

 - **create_data.py**: A simple python file for creating the datasets SemanticGraph_delta_N_cutoff_M_minedge_P.pkl from the full semantic network all_edges.pkl.